Mobile Image Desktop Image

 Download and print the petition - collect signatures from friends, family and neighbours, or sign it online.

-Many people want to respond to the consultation, but the documents are highly technical planning material.
-Even experienced readers can struggle to understand exactly what can and cannot be commented on.
+The Main Modifications consultation is narrow and technical.
+Even experienced readers can struggle to work out exactly what can and cannot be commented on.

-Rather than expecting every resident to work through complex planning documents, this petition allows people to support a clear, collective message to the Inspectors.
+Rather than expecting every resident to work through dense planning documents, this petition lets people support a clear, collective message to the Inspectors.

-It is simple.
-It is focused.
-And it shows how many people across Sheffield oppose the loss of Green Belt land.
+It is simple, focused, and shows how many people across Sheffield oppose unnecessary Green Belt release.

 The petition will be submitted to the Government Inspectors as part of the Sheffield Green Belt Alliance response to the Main Modifications consultation.

-By gathering signatures from across the city we can demonstrate clearly that opposition to unnecessary Green Belt release is not limited to one street or one area.
+By gathering signatures from across the city, we can show that opposition to Green Belt loss is not limited to one street or one neighbourhood.

 Go to the petition page to download the form

-If you are not able to collect paper signatures, you can still sign the petition online and share the page with others.
+If you cannot collect paper signatures, you can still sign the petition online and share the page with others.

 If you do not have access to a printer, you can:

-Completed paper petition forms can also be returned to the same locations above.
+Completed paper petition forms can be returned to the same locations above.

 You can also sign the petition online if that is easier.